and Their Impact on Reliable Transmissions

 much the signal strength decreases with distance

-Both phenomena are well known from everyday life:
+Both phenomena are well-known in everyday life:

 - Multi-Path-Propagation: if sound (for instance from a singing person) is reflected many times before it reaches the destination (a human listening to it), we perceive an echo.